How the rich got richer: Reddit trading frenzy benefited Wall Street elite

 Spokespeople for Point72, Two Sigma and Capital Fund Management all declined to comment on that incident or whether they participated in trading of GameStop.
 D.E.
 Shaw did not respond to a request for comment.

 GameStop has only 47 million shares available to trade in the stock market.
-And yet, on its rollercoaster ride from a share price of $17 to $483 in the span of three weeks, investors bought and sold those shares hundreds of millions of times.
+And yet, on its roller coaster ride from a share price of $17 to $483 in the span of three weeks, investors bought and sold those shares hundreds of millions of times.
 Over three of the stock’s most volatile trading days, GameStop shares changed hands 554 million times — more than 11 times the number of total shares available.

 This pattern suggests there is more to the story than retail investors buying shares and holding them through the stock surge, said Shapiro, the Georgetown policy fellow.

-“The same shares are being bought and sold four or five or six times a day,” Shapiro said, a pattern he believes points to the involvement of hedge funds with large amounts of capital to bet on highly volatile stocks.
+“The same shares are being bought and sold four or five or six times a day,” Shapiro said, a pattern he thinks points to the involvement of hedge funds with large amounts of capital to bet on highly volatile stocks.
 “Hedge funds make money off of volatility and price change.
-If prices are going to change very rapidly that gives you a lot of opportunity to make profit.”
+If prices are going to change very rapidly, that gives you a lot of opportunity to make profit.”

 If social media scraping has been a secret weapon for Wall Street, the secret is out.

-Quiver Quantitative, a firm that compiles data sources including social media, regulatory filings, and lobbying records, saw a surge of interest in its product from hedge funds and other institutional investors in the past two weeks, said Christopher Kardatzke, who launched the company with his twin brother last year.
-The company also offers a web dashboard of data for ordinary investors.
+Quiver Quantitative, a firm that compiles data sources including social media, regulatory filings and lobbying records, saw a surge of interest in its product from hedge funds and other institutional investors in the past two weeks, said Christopher Kardatzke, who launched the company with his twin brother last year.
+The company also offers a Web dashboard of data for ordinary investors.

 “A lot of people want to know what retail investors are talking about,” he said.
-“It’s a force which is going to be influencing the markets for awhile now.”
+“It’s a force which is going to be influencing the markets for a while now.”

 Professionals and the ‘pumps’